The organic trend

 Organic chocolate is not really a novelty: brands like UK’s Green&Black – “green” meaning organic, and “black” implying dark chocolate – have been leading the way since the early Nineties.
 This trend has grown ever since and has become a 30-million-euro market in Western Europe, which is expected to continue increasing its share by three percent on a yearly basis, even in the context of a flat confectionery market.

 Thirty years later, Green&Black has evolved from a start-up to a well-established brand with a broad product range.
-This is not surprising: a 2017 Innovative market research showed that “organic” is now by far the number one claim among new launches in confectionery.
-(Source: Innova, 2015-2017)
+This is not surprising that in 2019, trends point towards a sustained consumer interest in organic offerings linked to sustainable farming practices and equitable sourcing practices.
+(Source: Innova, 2019)

 Chocolat Stella goes all-in with its organic & fair range which is also vegan and uses special nut nectars in the recipe.https://www.barry-callebaut.com/sites/default/files/styles/paragraph_image_gallery_full/public/2019-01/Chocolat-Stella-organic-vegan-fair-chocolate.jpg?itok=WFBWL4hf